 Use a thin metal spatula or tongs!

 1-2 minutes per side for thin slices of steak

 4-5 minutes per side for thicker cuts of meat, like rib eyes

-When the steak is done, remove from the block with your spatula.
-You can leave the block on the burner and cook with it for several hours.
+Step 5:When the steak is done, remove from the block with your *metal* spatula.
+Once heated, you can leave the block on the burner and cook with it for several hours.